TheIoTLearningInitiative/WindRiverIoT/documentation/InternetOfThings.md

 - [Wind River® IoT](http://www.windriver.com/iot/)
 - [Wind River® IoT Infographic](http://www.windriver.com/iot/Wind-River-IoT-infographic.pdf)

+## Roadmap

+### Industries

+> Wind River® is working across industries to develop embedded systems for building IoT technologies that are improving and transforming the world’s leading companies.

+### Infrastructure

+> The Internet of Things is a system-of-systems.
+Efficiency and security are paramount as information about the physical environment moves from the edge to the enterprise.

+### Insights

+> For businesses to reap the full potential from the Internet of Things, they must address a host of issues, from security and standards to business models and device management.

 ## Wind River® Helix

 > Wind River® Helix™ is our portfolio of software, technologies, tools, and services for addressing the system-level challenges and opportunities created by the Internet of Things.